Ziauddin Ahmad: Death

 He was also a member of the East India Railway Company's board of directors, and the viceroy appointed him as a member of his defense council.
 Ahmad was knighted by the Crown.
 During World War II he served as a lieutenant colonel.

 Ahmad left India for Europe and America in 1947.
 While on a plane returning from Paris to London, he suffered a stroke.
 The stroke was followed by pneumonia.
 When his condition slightly improved, he invited Aligarians living in London for tea.
 He advised them to go back to India upon completing their education.
 He even requested his physician, Ghayasuddin, to move to India.
 Krishna Menon, India's High Commissioner in U.K, visited Ahmad several times, as did Pakistan's high commissioner, Habib Ibrahim Rahimtoola.
-He died in London on 22 December 1947.
+He died in London on 23 December 1947.
 His body, as he had requested, was sent back to Aligarh.

 Many people visited his family.
 At that time Nawab Ismail Khan was serving as vice chancellor.
 University authorities decided that Ahmad should be buried in the university mosque.
 His body was brought to the Cricket Pavilion for viewing.
 Students overruled the administration's choice of burial site and prepared his grave next to that of Sir Syed Ahmed Khan.
-On his tomb stone is inscribed, "Hazarooun Saal Nargis Upni Bay Noori Pay Routi Hay Bari Mushkil Say Houta Hay Chaman mein Deeda Were Paida."
+His tomb stone is inscribed with Allama Iqbal's couplet, "Hazarooun Saal Nargis Upni Bay Noori Pay Routi Hay Bari Mushkil Say Houta Hay Chaman Mein Deeda Were Paida."